- Join our learning community rooted in an ecological and systemic approach

 Our degree programmes are designed to suit the complexities of modern life, allowing you to live where you live and work where you work, whilst studying the subject you are passionate about as a member of our wide-reaching learning community.

 Some qualifications are offered part-time – these are indicated below.
+We do not offer online-only pathways for this programme.

 Master's of Sciences (ft/pt; 180 credits)